Always something to do for the holidays or rainy day?

 - Demonstrate the concept of pretending saying, “When you play with Yara on your bike, you can pretend to bump into her, but never actually bump into her.

 - Help him involve other children in socially acceptable ways.
-Say, “Do you want to play blocks with Martin?
-Let's go ask him! ”
+Say: “Do you want to play blocks with Mees?
+Let's go ask him!"

 - Set boundaries: Gently but firmly move him away from a situation when his behavior becomes destructive.